-The chalet at Owlhead is a work of art in log building and it is worth the ride up, just to see it.
-The chalet was built by club member Tom Jackson of Leatherwood Log Homes and a crew of club volunteers.
+The cabin at Owlhead is a work of art in log building and it is worth the ride up, just to see it.
+The cabin was built by club member Tom Jackson of Leatherwood Log Homes and a crew of club volunteers.

 The trail head for Owlhead is only 3 minutes from downtown Sicamous.